FeRiiD/haskell-workshop/README.md

-# haskell-workshop
+# Haskell Workshop
-Haskell Workshop for use at the ESD Module in Informatics course at Fontys Venlo.
+This Haskell Workshop is based on the the haskell workshop from two students who prepared it for the ESD course in Informatics study programme at Fontys Venlo.

 ## Preparation
 In order to be actively involved in our workshop we ask you to install the Glasgow Haskell Compiler (ghc) and preferably a [Haskell-aware text editor](https://wiki.haskell.org/Editors) in advance.

 ### Install ghc
-The following sections describe the most common steps to install ghc on different platforms.
+The following sections describe the most common steps to install [ghc](https://wiki.haskell.org/GHC) on different platforms.
 If you need more assistance you can go to [the official Haskell site](https://www.haskell.org/platform/) or simply ask us directly.

 #### Linux
 In all major distributions ghc is included and can be installed using the native package manager.
 For Debian based systems like Ubuntu or Mint this would be:
 ```
 sudo apt-get install ghc
 ```

 #### Windows
 Download and install the [core package](https://haskell.org/platform/download/8.4.3/HaskellPlatform-8.4.3-core-x86_64-setup.exe).
 Afterwards you should be able to invoke ghc from command prompt:
 ```